 “Are you alright?
 You seemed to be in a pinch a couple of times.”
 Sylvia questioned.

 “I’m fine.
 There’s going to be a few more fights until my next match.
 What do you both want to do?”
 She asked the two girls.

 “Would it be alright if we went to look for my parents?”
 Sylvia shyly asked.

 “Why don’t you just say ‘go look for Kaidus’?”
 Jillian spoke with annoyance.

 “Sure.”
 Naleen answered, seeing the silent Sylvia.

 They had separated from the others ever since their trip to the food area.
-At the rate she was going, if she kept winning, she’ll eventually face off against him sooner or later.
+At the rate she was going, if she kept winning, she would eventually face off against him sooner or later.
 It would be good to get some information about his combat capabilities beforehand.

 Although she didn’t understand Sylvia’s infatuation with the boy, it didn’t matter to her.
-From what she remembers, he was a liar, and a spineless coward.
+From what she remembered, he was a liar and a spineless coward.
 That match earlier may have tipped her view of him a little, but none of it mattered as he didn’t even remember her.

 She recalled him the moment Sylvia spoke his name, but the same thing couldn’t be said about him.